Southport, NC

 About Southport, NC

-Southport is a small community in North Carolina with a population of 4,143 residents.
-The median household income is $82,792 per year, which is above the national average.
-The median age in Southport is 63 years.
+Southport is a small town located in North Carolina with a population of 4,143 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $82,792 per year, which is 10% above the national median of $75,149.
+The median age of 63 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Southport Ranks in North Carolina